Memorable Manitobans: Randolph Murray Fisher (1886-1965)

 Born on a homestead west of Portage la Prairie on 18 September 1886, he was educated at Poplar Bluff School and Portage Collegiate.
 He attended Queen’s University and was the university medallist in political economy, as well as the first athletic stick.
 He was called to the Manitoba Bar in 1914, and served in the Canadian Tank Battalion of the Canadian Expeditionary Force during the First World War.

-He practised law with the Aikins firm (and also administered succession duties for the provincial government) until 1928, when he was appointed legislative counsel, serving in the position until 1930.
+He practised law with the Aikins firm (and also administered succession duties for the provincial government) until 1928, when he was appointed legislative counsel, serving in the position until 1930 when he made a King's Counsel.
 A year later he became Deputy Minister of Municipal Affairs and Deputy Provincial Secretary, jobs he held until retirement in 1958.
 He was made a Crown Attorney in 1947 and temporary replacement as Civil Service Commissioner for the recently drafted Civil Service Act.

 He was Treasurer and President of the Committee on Uniformity of Legislation in Canada (1930-1946), a member of the Manitoba School Divisions Boundaries Commission, and Chairman of the Sanitary Control Commission (1935) which was instrumental in establishing controls on pollution of rivers from sewage discharge.
 He was a member of the Manitoba Medical Services Board (1955-1965), Chairman of the Municipal Enquiry Commission, and, at the time of his death, was Vice-Chairman of the Winnipeg Police Commission.